maksr13/cypress-page-object-circleci/README.md

 2. `plugins/index.js` - Plugins file is where we can programmatically alter the resolved configuration [More info](https://docs.cypress.io/guides/tooling/plugins-guide#Use-Cases)

 ## ⛏️ Rerun you workflow from failed automatically
-Corresponding script in placed in `cypress/e2e/tools/rerun_workflow_auto/rerun_workflow_auto.cy.js`.
+Corresponding script is placed in `cypress/e2e/tools/rerun_workflow_auto/rerun_workflow_auto.cy.js`.

 Api requests that are used here are placed in `cypress/helpers/api/apiCircleCi/ApiCircleCi.js`.